 Steps to be taken: The case is in a good condition, wait and watch.
 Stop any repetition of the remedy.

 Lessons to learn: Quick, short, and strong aggravation is the one that can bring a long-lasting improvement in the patient.
-In acute cases, the third observation of Kent is seen a few hours after administering the remedy, in chronic cases, it is seen in a few days after administering the remedy.
+In acute cases, the third observation of Kent is seen a few hours after administering the remedy, in chronic cases, it is seen a few days after administering the remedy.

 Fourth Observation: No Aggravation with Recovery of the Patient

-It is the classical homeopathic cure.
+It is the classical homoeopathic cure.
 The selected remedy, its potency, and the dose are exactly suitable to the case.
 There is no pathological change in the patient.
-The disease is in its functional level and belongs to the nerves and their functions.
-If fourth observation is noticed in acute diseases, it is very good and cures the case rapidly and in a gentle manner.
+The disease is at its functional level and belongs to the nerves and their functions.
+If the fourth observation is noticed in acute diseases, it is very good and cures the case rapidly and in a gentle manner.
 But if the fourth observation is noticed in chronic cases, it leaves the physician in doubt.
 In such conditions, it is difficult to judge that whether the remedy acted curatively or plaintively.

 Steps to be taken: In both acute and chronic cases if the fourth observation is noticed, any repetition of the remedy has to be stopped.
 In acute cases, it proves to be curative.
 In chronic diseases it is difficult to judge; hence any repetition of the dose has to be stopped because this may interrupt the action of the curative remedy that has been given.
 The case has to be kept under observation.

 Lessons to learn: It is the highest order of cure, especially in acute conditions.
 Yet the physician wishes to notice a slight homoeopathic aggravation at the beginning of the cure.

 Fifth Observation: Amelioration Comes First and the Aggravation Comes Afterwards